 By analyzing your store’s data, you can identify which products are popular, which marketing channels are effective, and which areas of your website need improvement.

 So, take the time to understand your customers, refine your strategies, and embrace the creative possibilities of managing your Magento 2 store.
-Use Magento migration services like WEDOWEBAPPS LLC if you need professional help.
+Then, use a Magento store development company like WEDOWEBAPPS LLC for professional help.